France–Greece relations: History

 Along with Great Britain and Russia, France became one of the guarantor powers of the independent Kingdom of Greece.
 This was reflected in Greek domestic politics during the reign of King Otto, where a French Party vied for influence with the rival English and Russian parties.
 Britain gradually assumed the dominant position in Greek affairs after the 1860s, but France still retained a measure of influence, especially on cultural and military affairs.
 French military missions were called to modernize the Greek military (in 1884–87 and 1911–14).
 Until the first decades of the 20th century, the French language was the only compulsory foreign language in Greek schools, being the most spoken foreign language among Greeks.

 France also played a leading role in the effort to bring Greece into World War I, involving itself in the "National Schism" on the side of Prime Minister Eleftherios Venizelos.
 French troops, working together with the Venizelists confronted against the royalist forces in Athens, and finally, in June 1917, helped depose the Germanophile King Constantine.
 After the Great Fire of Thessaloniki, a French architectural commission under Ernest Hébrard took over a modern city plan for the city.

 The pro-Greek policies of the French government, such as the pro-French policies of Greece, however, were reversed after Venizelos' electoral defeat in November 1920 and the return of Constantine, after which France supported Kemal Atatürk's Turkish nationalists in their war against Greece.

-The two nations were Allies also during WWII.
+The two nations were Allies also during World War II.
+Some Greeks were imprisoned in subcamps of the Natzweiler-Struthof concentration camp in German-occupied France.

 Many political exiles, mostly leftists, found also refuge in France during the Greek military junta.